What to bring and plan for before your child's screening

 Bring a list of your questions as well as any relevant information about your child's history.

-Check in at the intake station, sign the permission slip and HIPAA form.
+Check in at the intake station.

 From there, our intake specialist will explain the process, and will make sure you are visiting all the stations that are best for your child’s age and specific need.